mturk/cygwpexec/README.md

-Run windows applications under Posix envinonment
+Run windows applications under Posix environment
 ================================================

 Cygwin and Msys2 use posix paths and environments which makes most of